 What are the differences between static and dynamic projects?

 Static projects lock asset and solution membership after you initially create them.
 Their scope cannot change unless you delete asset members from the Security Console.
 However, the solutions in a static project can add applicable assets as long as those assets were already project members.
 Static projects are commonly used for addressing specific asset and vulnerability groups.

 Dynamic projects automatically add solutions as conditions change in your network.
 Unlike static projects, you can also modify the scope of a dynamic project after you create it.
 To help you visualize your progress, dynamic projects do not remove solutions as you remediate, but they will remove solutions if you elect to change the scope.
-Like static projects, dynamic project scope will also be affected if you delete asset members from the Security Console.
+Dynamic projects will never remove an asset from its scope unless the asset is completely deleted from the Security Console.
+Assets that fall out of the scope of any asset group, site, or tag on which the project is based due to a later configuration change will not be removed from the project after you create it.
 Dynamic projects are commonly used for ongoing maintenance, such as the remediation of any assets that surpass a certain level of risk.

 - Assign the project to members of your security team.